0

 The Link Between Low Cortisol Levels and Inflammatory Conditions

-Cortisol serves as a hormone in our bodies that helps to combat inflammation.
+Cortisol is a hormone in our bodies that helps combat inflammation.
 When levels dip, inflammatory conditions such as arthritis, bursitis, and tendonitis can flare up.
-It's like having an internal fire extinguisher run out of foam.

 Impact of Low Cortisol Levels on Immunity

-Bone loss and high blood pressure are also linked with low cortisol levels, according to EndocrineWeb.
-It seems this underestimated hormone wears many hats in our bodies.
+Bone loss and high blood pressure are also linked with low cortisol levels.

 The Concept of Cortisol Resistance

-Cortisol resistance is a tricky beast.
-Much like insulin resistance, it's when your body's cells won't listen to cortisol anymore.
+Cortisol resistance is like insulin resistance, it occurs when your body's cells won't listen to cortisol anymore.

 The Psychological Impact of Low Cortisol Levels